Due: Tuesday Nov 11 before 9:00 pm

 Overloaded Insertion Function

-There is an overloaded insertion function for the class Post to help you debugging the project.
+There is an overloaded insertion function for the class Crop to help you debugging the project.
 The implementation is provided to you.
 You do not need to modify the function.

-The class SQueue constructs a skew or a leftist data structure of the type min-heap or max-heap.
+The class Region constructs a skew or a leftist data structure of the type min-heap or max-heap.
 This class has a member variable called m_heap.
-The member variable m_heap presents the root node of the heap data structure and it is of the type Post.
+The member variable m_heap presents the root node of the heap data structure and it is of the type Crop.
 The following table presents the list of member functions that need implementation.

 Note: it is the responsibility of the user to pass compatible arguments priFn and heapType.
 The class implementation does not need to check the compatibility.